 Sometimes known as decompression surgery, a lumbar laminectomy is performed to relieve pressure on the spinal cord or nerves.
 This pressure is usually caused by bony overgrowths within the spinal canal, which can be the result of spinal osteoarthritis.
 The surgery removes the lamina, the back part of the vertebra that covers the spinal cord.

-Who Is A Good Candidate For A Lumbar Decompression Surgery?
+Who Is a Good Candidate for Lumbar Laminectomy Surgery?

 "Dr. Albert is without a doubt, the most gifted, competent and skilled spinal surgeon a patient could ask for.
 He is truly warm, compassionate, responsive to the needs of his patients and very caring.
 Dr. Albert performed a Lumbar Laminectomy a few months ago, and I am happy that I selected him to perform the procedure.
 Clearly, I have total confidence and trust in Dr. Albert, and he is a credit to the Hospital for Special Surgery.